12 Easy Chapter Book Series for Early Readers

 These easy-to-read chapter book series are perfect for kindergarten, first grade, and second grade kids who are ready for bigger books.

 This post is part of an ongoing Summer Reading for Kids series.
 Click HERE to find ideas for reading activities, reading lists, and reading incentives…and keep checking back for more!

 My youngest daughter was reading really well by the end of First Grade, but she was terrified of chapter books.
 She claimed they were too hard for her to read and she was much too little.
 I couldn’t even get her to open up Junie B. Jones, which were my eldest daughter’s go-to books as a first grader.

 When I was trying to decide what to put in her summer reading bin last year, I decided to turn to my all-knowing Facebook friends for ideas on easy chapter books that she might be interested in reading.

-Many suggestions were made, but Bria’s former 5th grade teacher took it one step further and handed me a huge pile of books to borrow.
+Many suggestions were made, but my oldest daughter’s former 5th grade teacher took it one step further and handed me a huge pile of books to borrow.

-That one act made Sophia feel so special that she was determined to read them all.
+That one act made my youngest feel so special that she was determined to read them all.
 And she found out that chapter books aren’t scary at all.
 Phewsh!

 The books my friend gave me were mostly books from various series, and there were a lot of really great ones included—many of them I had never heard of before.
 Plus, I also happen have a lot of books at our house, and we had a few more good series for early readers, as well.